technologiestiftung/organigramming-berlin/README.md

 # Organigramm-Tool

+**Notice: This application and the documentation is still a work in progress.**

 An online tool for creating and editing administrative organization charts in PDF format and machine-readable JSON format.

 For more information on the app refer to the README file in /app.